 I now find myself the senior full time consultant at Birmingham Children’s Hospital and the world of Children’s Orthopaedics has moved on in those 10 years.
 In particular the management of adolescent and young adult hip disease has seen an explosion in interest with the advent of hip arthroscopy and the refinement of osteotomies.
 Our unit in Birmingham is one of a small number nationally that is able to manage the full range of paediatric and young adult hip conditions.

 I also maintain a broad area of practice covering the full spectrum of Childrens Orthopaedic conditions including fractures, infections, cerebral palsy and other neuromuscular conditions.
-We have access to a full range of allied clinicians including Physiotherapists, orthotists and a fully operation gait laboratory.
+We have access to a full range of allied clinicians including Physiotherapists, and Orthotists.

 Over time there has been a decline in provision of paediatric orthopaedic services in district general hospitals across the UK.
 There has been a tendency to centralise in the major cities.
 It is my aim to make sure that our unit in Birmingham remains one of the premier centres in the UK, providing top quality care to our patients and advancing the speciality through research and innovation.